Stryyder/Mega-Cheat/README.md

 Condensed Mega Cheat Sheet

 ## About:
 This is not intended to be an all-inclusive cheat sheet, but instead a personal reference for things I need to see fairly consistently.
 This is a living document.
+It's pretty ugly right now, but I hope to make each cell drag/dropable.

 ## Status:
 - Refurbish taking place on modular-responsive branch